 Goose Hill Junction

-The view from the cab of a DMU approaching Goose Hill junction on March 15th 1987.
+The view from the cab of a diesel multiple unit approaching Goose Hill junction on March 15th 1987.
 The slow lines, on the left, are no longer in use with bufferstops, just off camera to the left marking the end of them.
 Visible in the distance under the bridge are the remnants of Normanton station, once a restaurant stop for the early Anglo-Scottish express.

 A view looking south from the footbridge at Normanton station on May 17th 1985.
 The gloomy, damp day does nothing to hide the air of decay and despondency about the station.
 Of bay platforms filled in with rubble, which presumably was once part of the station buildings, of bricked up windows, flaking paint on the railings and sidings empty of any wagons.